Discover 10 of the best San Francisco breweries. You need to visit these local hubs the next time you are in the Bay Area!

 By Leila N’Amara

 San Francisco is a global player in the beer scene.
 Thrillist ranks San Francisco amongst the top ten beer cities in America.
-Even Forbes has documented successful SF brewery Cellarmaker in their Top 15 Craft Breweries.
-But in a city with dozens of breweries it can be difficult to choose just one.
-That’s why we think you should try a few different San Francisco breweries to really get a taste of the local beer scene!
+Even Forbes has documented successful SF brewery, Cellarmaker in their Top 15 Craft Breweries.
+But in a city with dozens of San Francisco breweries and San Francisco beer tours, it can be difficult to choose which place to grab a pint of craft beer.

-Their gastropub and original location is in the notorious hippie hangout during the Summer of Love, the Haight-Ashbury, and is the perfect place for anyone visiting this iconic neighborhood to grab a beer and a burger.
-On a warm sunny day, sipping their Kalifornia Kolsch on the patio is the perfect stop during a DIY brew tour of San Francisco.
+Their original gastropub is one of the best San Francisco brewpubs and is located in the hippie neighborhood, Haight-Ashbury.
+So Magnolia’s is the perfect place for anyone visiting this iconic neighborhood to grab a San Francisco craft beer and a burger.
+On a warm sunny day, sipping their Kalifornia Kolsch on the patio is perfect for any DIY San Francisco beer tour.

 Neighborhood: South Park, near AT&T Park

-Fans going to a ballgame at AT&T Park will be within stumbling distance to 21st Amendment Brewery.
-Or if you weren’t able to get tickets, 21st Amendment is a great spot to watch the game!
-If you’re doing a DIY San Francisco brew tour, the location alone is worth visiting this San Francisco brewery — this Embarcadero neighborhood has amazing views of the often overlooked Bay Bridge!
+Fans going to ballgames at AT&T Park will be within stumbling distance of 21st Amendment Brewery.
+If you’re doing a DIY San Francisco beer tour, the location alone is worth visiting this San Francisco brewery.
+The Embarcadero neighborhood has amazing views of the often overlooked Bay Bridge.